-- 124.135.
-The objective of the macro-advance financing work stream is to provide aggregated budget authority for country offices early in the process to reduce the effects of fragmented funding streams, increase the predictability of resources, and maximize efficiency and effectiveness. - 125.136.
-The macro-advance financing concept is an extension of the current IPL facility, which provides loans to projects using forecast contributions as collateral.
+124. The objective of the macro-advance financing work stream is to provide aggregated budget authority for country offices early in the process to reduce the effects of fragmented funding streams, increase the predictability of resources, and maximize efficiency and effectiveness.

+- 125. The macro-advance financing concept is an extension of the current IPL facility, which provides loans to projects using forecast contributions as collateral.
 The IPL facility has a ceiling of USD 570 million and is backed by the operational reserve of USD 95 million a leverage factor of 6 to 1.
-Macro-advances are not tied or linked to donor-specific forecasts of cash contributions: they are linked to the level of resources that a country office expects for a given year on the basis of historical trends and knowledge of donors' likely intentions. - 126.137.
-At the Board's 2015 Second Regular Session, the Secretariat stated its intention to "...manage a small number of pilots through the IPL facility, which is backed by the Operational Reserve: USD 150 million to USD 200 million is proposed to be set aside from the IPL ceiling of USD 570 million".46 - 127.138.
-Pilot countries were selected on the basis of: i) historical funding trends; ii) stability as reflected in needs and risk assessments; iii) participation in the resource-based planning pilot with a validated resource-based plan; and iv) an accountability agreement acknowledging the responsibilities and obligations associated with the macro-advance. - 128.139.
+Macro-advances are not tied or linked to donor-specific forecasts of cash contributions: they are linked to the level of resources that a country office expects for a given year on the basis of historical trends and knowledge of donors' likely intentions. - 126.
+At the Board's 2015 Second Regular Session, the Secretariat stated its intention to "...manage a small number of pilots through the IPL facility, which is backed by the Operational Reserve: USD 150 million to USD 200 million is proposed to be set aside from the IPL ceiling of USD 570 million". - 127.
+Pilot countries were selected on the basis of: i) historical funding trends; ii) stability as reflected in needs and risk assessments; iii) participation in the resource-based planning pilot with a validated resource-based plan; and iv) an accountability agreement acknowledging the responsibilities and obligations associated with the macro-advance. - 128.
 A first tranche of USD 82.3 million of funding for four pilot countries Ethiopia, Kenya, Mali and the Sudan was endorsed by the Strategic Resource Allocation Committee and approved by the Executive Director.
 Subsequently, a macro-advance of USD 1.3 million was approved for the Nicaragua country programme and a second tranche, of USD 17 million, was released to the Ethiopia PRRO.
 These releases bring the total advanced in the macro-advance pilot to USD 100.7 million.
-As of JulyAugust 2016, USD 71.890.9 million of repayments had been made, all in accordance with donor conditions. - 129.140.
-At a workshop on resource-based planning and macro-advance financing, on 12-13 July 2016, managers from the five pilot country offices highlighted the benefits: - increased predictability of resources, facilitating longer-term planning of ration composition and reducing the number of periodic ration cuts; - increased supply chain efficiency, resulting from direct delivery from the port to the country and reduced transhipment costs storage and handling;
+As of July 2016, USD 71.8 million of repayments had been made, all in accordance with donor conditions. - 129.
+At a workshop on resource-based planning and macro-advance financing, on 12-13 July 2016, managers from the five pilot country offices highlighted the benefits: - increased predictability of resources, facilitating longer-term planning of ration composition and reducing the number of periodic ration cuts; - increased supply chain efficiency, resulting from direct delivery from the port to the country and reduced transhipment costs storage and handling; - reduced lead-times in procurement, transport and delivery of food to final distribution points; - reduced pipeline breaks, by covering initial CBT requirements before contributions arrived: - increased operational effectiveness, by pre-positioning food ahead of the rainy season and achieving lower transport costs; - increased cost savings, by procuring commodities at harvest, when prices are lower; - an improved forecasting framework, enabling better planning of resource mobilization; and - increased accountability for providing reliable and realistic contribution forecasts. - 130.
+Workshop participants observed that improvements needed in the internal management of advances included more timely clearance of macro-advance financing requests and more rapid release of funding by Headquarters to enhance the increase in resource predictability and the reduction in pipeline breaks.
+Country offices also noted that the relatively small pilot macro-advances generated insufficient DSC to test whether increased efficiencies could be achieved through longer-term organizational planning and greater continuity in staff contracts.

-45 Some forecast contributions are not eligible for use as collateral because of donor conditions.
+&lt;sup>35 Some forecast contributions are not eligible for use as collateral because of donor conditions.

-46 WFP/EB.2/2015/5-C/1, paragraph 25.
+&lt;sup>36 WFP/EB.2/2015/5-C/1, paragraph 25.